walmartlabs/ridicule/README.md

           ridicule.bailout(request, reply);
       }
 ```

-This sets a magic cookie on the request, then redirects from the mocked route via
-a 302 back to the original unmocked route. ridicule checks for the existence of
-this cookie before remocking the request, and if found, doesn't touch it.
-As a
-result, the request will serve as normal (other than the redirects caused by ridicule).

 An alternative to this is setting the validator object on your final query to
 `true`.
 This will automatically match the supplied query, and can act as a catchall